Today is January 26, 2021 -

 Welcome to the Garden State Region of Women’s League website.
 We are pleased you are checking us out!

-The Garden State Region includes 31 Sisterhoods, ranging from Bergen County in north New Jersey and Morris and Ocean Counties to the west and south.
-We also have members in Staten Island, NY.
+The Garden State Region includes 30 Sisterhoods, ranging from Bergen County in north New Jersey and Morris and Ocean Counties to the west and south.

-Our Region supports Mercaz and the Masorti congregations and sisterhoods in Israel.
-Donations to support Masorti Women’s Study Days allow 300-400 women in Israel to unite a few times a year for a day of study, prayer and social interaction.
-Programs are held in Hebrew, Russian, English and Spanish and are sponsored by Women’s League for Conservative Judaism and the Schechter Institutes in Jerusalem.
+Our Region supports Mercaz and the 60+ Masorti Kehillot (congregations) and their sisterhoods in Israel.
+Donations to support Masorti Women’s Study Days allow 300-400 women in Israel to unite a few times a year for a day of study, prayer, and social interaction.
+Programs are held in Hebrew, Russian, English, and Spanish and are sponsored by Women’s League for Conservative Judaism and the Schechter Institutes in Jerusalem.

 Garden State Region-WLCJ